Bramba7/terraform-api-lambda-dynamodb/README.md

 ![terraform](https://img.shields.io/badge/Terraform-v0.13.4-green)
 ![aws](https://img.shields.io/badge/aws--cli-v2.0.58-green)

 #### This project aims to test Terraform by managing and creating an AWS infrastructure.
-On the AWS side, we have Lambda functions connected to a DynamoBD.
+On the AWS side, we have Lambda functions connected to a DynamoBD, and an API Gateway connected to the Lambda.
 These two functions have the purpose of communicating between the API Gateway and the database.
 For a better understanding below, there is a scheme where it shows all the basic structure of this project.

 ---